Locally Prominent Semantic Features

 The entropic criteria can include a frequency of occurrence of each of the features within a predetermined area not exceeding a predetermined threshold frequency (e.g., how often a feature occurs within the predetermined area), a temporal persistence (e.g., how long a feature has been present) of each of the features at a location exceeding a predetermined threshold duration, and a size (e.g., physical dimensions) of each of the features exceeding a threshold size.

-Tag point and audible indications (e.g., audio produced by a loudspeaker) are associated with the relative location of the landmarks on the path concerning the vantage point.
+Tag point and audible indications (e.g., audio produced by a loudspeaker) get associated with the relative location of the landmarks on the path about the vantage point.

-Determining a mode of travel associated with the vantage point can become used in determining landmarks, including the features that satisfy entropic criteria associated with a localized prominence of each of the features.
+Determining a mode of travel associated with the vantage point can become used in determining landmarks, including the features that meet entropic criteria associated with a localized prominence of each of the features.
 For example, the navigation computer can access data associated with the vantage point (e.g., the middle of a highway, sidewalk, or lake) that can get used to determine an associated mode of transportation (e.g., an automobile, foot travel, or a boat).

 The System Can Determine Looking At Direction of Travel and Velocity Along The Path

-The navigation computer can determine, based at least in part on a direction of travel and velocity along the path, the landmarks that will be visible from the vantage point within a predetermined time period associated with the mode of travel.
+The navigation computer can determine, based at least in part on a direction of travel and velocity along the path, the landmarks that will become visible from the vantage point within a predetermined time associated with the mode of travel.
 For example, the navigation computer can determine a velocity associated with the mode of transportation and determine the landmarks visible within the next ten seconds.

 The navigation computer can generate a navigational instruction query associated with at least one navigational instruction utility.
 The navigational instruction query can include visual indications and audible indications.
 For example, when the navigation computer has determined that a predetermined amount of time has elapsed since generating at least one navigational instruction, the navigation computer can generate the navigational instruction query via an output device (e.g., a display device an audio output device).